Austin Riley Player Props: Braves vs. Marlins

 Austin Riley At The Plate

-- Riley has four doubles, five home runs and 15 walks while hitting .241.
+- Riley is batting .241 with four doubles, five home runs and 16 walks.

+- In 70.0% of his games this season (21 of 30), Riley has picked up at least one hit, and in five of those games (16.7%) he recorded more than one.

-- He has hit a home run in 17.2% of his games this season, and 4% of his chances at the plate.
+- He has hit a home run in 16.7% of his games this season, and 3.8% of his trips to the plate.

+- Riley has an RBI in 13 of 30 games this year, with multiple RBI in three of them.

+- He has scored in 43.3% of his games this year, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.